 Through this project, we recognise the importance of connecting with our local spaces, places and each other in creative ways.
 We are encouraging everyone with ideas to apply, from family teams, friends, community groups, school groups, individuals or groups of artists from hobbyist to professionals.

 Our Caralee students certainly have an advantage having a School Dental Service permanently on site.
+Different open hours may apply during school holidays.

 School Dental Service (SDS)